Skip to navigation Skip to content

 Does not own the mobile accommodation + Read more ...

-• The customer is a non-homeowner
+• is a non-homeowner, and

 'Rent Assistance is payable while travelling.
-Customer/and partner are non-homeowners eligible for RA while they travel.
+Customer/and partner are non-homeowners and eligible for RA while they travel.
 The hired mobile accommodation has been assessed as the principal home because the customer has permanently left the former principal home.
 The vacation of the former principal home commenced on DD/MM/YY.
 Social Security Act Section 11(7)'

-See Step 5 in Table 2
+See Table 2 > Step 5.

 7